oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

     root: TRACE
 ```

 We also set the logging level to TRACE, to see the interaction between the server and Vault.
-Start the `vault-config-server`:
+Restart the `vault-config-server`.

 ```shell
 cd vault-config-server